 The macro bellows

 The bellows have an operating principle similar to that of the extension tube.
-They’re inserted between the case and the lens.
-Their purpose is to reduce the focal distance.
+They’re inserted between the case and the lens, and their purpose is to reduce the focal distance.

-With the advantage of being able to be lengthened or shortened (from 48 to 208mm for some bellows) they allow maximal magnification ratios in macrophotography.
+With the advantage of being able to be lengthened or shortened (from 48 mm to 208 mm for some bellows), they allow maximal magnification ratios in macrophotography.

-The main advantage of the bellows is that they act as an concertina, since they can be lengthened or shortened to obtain the desired reproduction scale.
-We can therefore vary the magnification with the same lens without having to disassemble it.
+The main advantage of the bellows is that since they can be lengthened or shortened, they act as a concertina to obtain the desired reproduction scale.
+We can, therefore, vary the magnification with the same lens without having to disassemble it.

 The macro lens – “Macro photography”

-The macro lens is the best solution to have a good stitch and maintain impeccable image quality.
-It will quickly become an indispensable lens for evolving in macro photography.
+The macro lens is the best solution for having the right stitch and maintaining impeccable image quality.
+It will surely become an indispensable lens as it evolves in macro photography.

-Many brands produce high-performance macro lenses: Nikon, Canon, Tamron, Sigma, Sony, Pentax, etc. The prices range from $340 to $1,100 for the longest focal lengths.
+Many brands produce high-performance macro lenses: Nikon, Canon, Tamron, Sigma, Sony, Pentax, etc., and their prices range from $340 to $1,100 for the longest focal lengths.

-Most macrophotography lenses have focal lengths between 50 and 180mm.
-If you want to photograph dangerous subjects, you should have a lens with a long focal length.
-This will allow you to stay farther from your subject.
+Most macro photography lenses have focal lengths between 50 mm and 180 mm.
+If you want to photograph dangerous subjects, then you should have a lens with a long focal length, which will allow you to stay further from your subject.